Skip to content

 if clip:

-clip_boxes(x, (h - eps, w - eps)) # warning: inplace clip
+x = clip_boxes(x, (h - eps, w - eps))

-assert x.shape[-1] == 4, f'input shape last dimension expected 4 but input shape is {x.shape}'
+assert x.shape[-1] == 4, f"input shape last dimension expected 4 but input shape is {x.shape}"

-y = torch.empty_like(x) if isinstance(x, torch.Tensor) else np.empty_like(x) # faster than clone/copy
+y = empty_like(x) # faster than clone/copy

 y[..., 0] = ((x[..., 0] + x[..., 2]) / 2) / w # x center